vinayaka-suryanarayana/ubiquitous-invention/README.md

-# Weather Data Fetcher
+# City Data Fetcher

-This project is a Python application that fetches weather data for specified locations using the OpenWeatherMap API.
+This project is a Python application that fetches city data for specified locations using the OpenWeatherMap API.
 It supports querying by city/state or zip code and returns relevant geographical information.

 ## Features

-- Fetch weather data based on city and state.
+- Fetch city data based on city and state.
-- Fetch weather data based on zip code.
+- Fetch city data based on zip code.
 - Handle multiple locations in a single request.
 - Return structured data using the `CityData` class.